 As a kid, my hero was teen detective, Nancy Drew, who boldly investigated clues and lived to solve mysteries.
 Nothing fascinated her more than finding the truth.
 In my teen years, Agatha Christie’s Miss Marple was my favorite amateur sleuth.
 A sweet, unassuming, grandmotherly-type, nobody could fool her.
 Miss Marple always saw past the deceits and facades, even when the police were stumped.
 I still enjoy crime novels and picture myself catching the thieves and murderers next to the fictional detectives.

 Though I’ve always loved the truth, my childhood sexual abuse meant most of my life was based on lies and secrets.
 Instead of the criminals hiding the truth, it was my own mind concealing it.
-For years, I repressed the memory of my own abuse and denied my daughter’s abuse as well.
+For years, I repressed the memory of my abuse.
 I imagined myself an eagle-eye detective, yet the truth remained hidden to me.

 My recovery from sexual abuse has been the discovery of truth.
 Telling the truth about my past was the first step in healing.
-Every step has come by overturning the lies the abuse taught me.
-Each painful feeling leads me to a clue; each haunting memory is a puzzle piece that leads me to the truth.
-The healing process reminds me of a murder mystery, except that my goal isn’t to find out “Whodunit?”
-Rather, it’s about “Who am I?”
-My restoration is the process of uncovering my distorted image to find my true, genuine self.
+Every step came by overturning the lies the abuse taught me.
+Each painful feeling led me to a clue; each haunting memory was a puzzle piece that led me to the truth.
+The healing process reminds me of a murder mystery, except that my goal wasn’t to find out “Whodunit?”
+Rather, “Who am I?”
+My restoration has been the process of uncovering my distorted image to find my true, genuine self.
 I love truth.

 I live in Scottsdale, Arizona with my husband, Don.
 We share two sons, a daughter and six grandchildren.
 My passion is writing and speaking about becoming empowered after abuse.
 When I’m not working, I love playing dress-up with my grandkids, walks with my husband, and quiet corners in my home where I enjoy reading, scented candles, and chai lattes.